 Many laboring women and athletes swear by it for hydration.
 However, it can be expensive, and some people find the taste hard to get used to.
 One more reason to make a homemade electrolyte drink.

 The good thing is, making your own homemade electrolyte drink or homemade sports drink is incredibly easy, and then you know exactly what you’re putting into your body.

-To make a homemade electrolyte drink, you start with some healthy liquid base.
-This could be an herbal tea, plain water, or even coconut water.
+To make a homemade electrolyte drink, you start with a healthy liquid base.
+This could be herbal tea, plain water, or even coconut water.